 Science Fact: Healthy food is in the news this month, and it’s not tofu and quinoa.
 Articles based on scientific studies give a boost to the health-giving properties of two popular beverages: coffee and alcohol.
 And there’s new evidence about organic foods as well.

 Coffee consumption dates at least from the 15th century.
-Coffee became a subject for controversy in the 17th and 18th centuries as coffee houses became common in Europe and Asia.
+The beverage became a subject for controversy in the 17th and 18th centuries as coffee houses became common in Europe and Asia.
 Coffee houses provided a venue where men of all backgrounds might meet and discuss politics while drinking a stimulant.
-Being opposed to populist activity of all kinds, royals were alarmed and responded by vilifying or even banning the consumption of coffee.
+Being opposed to populist activity of all kinds, royals were alarmed.
+They responded by vilifying or even banning the consumption of coffee.

-Today we think of coffee as a source of the stimulant caffeine, but in fact it is “a very complex beverage with hundreds and hundreds of different compounds in it,” says Harvard’s Dr Rob van Dam.
-And in fact coffee has health benefits that are not provided by artificial sources of caffeine (such as soft drinks or “stay awake” pills) nor by other natural caffeinated beverages (such as tea).
+Today we think of coffee as a source of the stimulant caffeine.
+However, in fact it is “a very complex beverage with hundreds and hundreds of different compounds in it,” says Harvard’s Dr Rob van Dam.
+Moreover, coffee is something of a health food or healthy food.
+Its benefits are not available from artificial sources of caffeine (soft drinks or “stay awake” pills) nor other natural caffeinated beverages (such as tea).

 The most recent article quotes stories from a history of coffee in the U.S. (Uncommon Grounds).
-The original version of this story referenced a much more detailed 2013 article, 9 purported health benefits of drinking coffee, but its place on their website has been taken by another article, More proof coffee might actually be good for you.
+The original version of this story referenced a much more detailed 2013 article, 9 purported health benefits of drinking coffee.
+However, its place on their website has been taken by another article on coffee as a health food, More proof coffee might actually be good for you.

-I will first caution you that many studies look for association between coffee and health; however they are not controlled studies, and do not prove that coffee causes the improved health that was observed.
+I must alert you that many studies look for association between coffee and health.
+However, they are usually not controlled studies.
+Moreover, mere association does not prove that coffee causes the improved health that was observed.